getsolus/help-center-docs/docs/user/quick-start/installation/secure-boot.md

 It is possible to delete the old Solus UEFI boot entry with `efibootmgr` once secure boot is enabled successfully, However, caution is required and as such, instructions to do so are not provided here.

-# Why is Enrolling the Solus Certificate Necessary?
+# Why is enrolling the Solus certificate necessary?

 In order to avoid the one time step of enrolling the Solus certificate, Solus would have to get it's own `shim` EFI executable signed by Microsoft.
 Currently, the following actions must be completed to do this: